-Assuming a termination date of December 31, 2010:
+Assuming a termination date of December 31, 2011:

-- if Mr. Steinhart was terminated by us for cause, then he would not have received severance under his employment agreement; and - if Mr. Steinhart was terminated by us without cause, then he would have received \$110,900 which represents 6 months of his monthly salary.
-Mr. Steinhart is also entitled to income from the acceleration of the vesting of his unvested stock options assuming that PMA approval of MelaFind® was received within 6 months of his termination.
-Acceleration of the vesting of Mr. Steinhart's 20,000 options shares due to vest upon FDA approval of MelaFind® would not have resulted in a gain as his option was 'under water' at December 31, 2010.
+• if Mr. Steinhart was terminated by us for cause, then he would not have received severance under his employment agreement; and

+• if Mr. Steinhart was terminated by us without cause, then he would have received \$110,900 which represents 6 months of his monthly salary.

+Mr. Steinhart is also entitled to income from the acceleration of the vesting of his unvested stock options assuming that the Company places 200 MelaFind® systems within 6 months of his termination.
+Acceleration of the vesting of Mr. Steinhart's 12,375 options shares due to vest upon placement of 200 units of MelaFind® would not have resulted in a gain as his option was 'under water' at December 31, 2011.